Carter Caves State Park, Kentucky

 View The Photos From Last Years Learn & Do Trail Maintenance Events

 Thursday: Arrive at the park late afternoon.
 Set up your campsite.
 At 7:00 pm we'll meet for orientation, introductions, safety talk and instruction on the basics of trail maintenance.
-Afterward we'll get underground for a short commercial cave tour.
+Afterward we'll get underground for a short cave tour of X-Cave.

 |Thursday: Walking Tour of X-Cave.
 X-cave has two vertical joint passages that meander through a large layer of limestone which puts you up-close to many beautiful cave formations.
 Some of the highlighted features include turkey rock, the pipe organ, and the giant column which is the largest cave formation found at the park.
 Be aware of your surroundings and you will discover how this cave became known as "X-Cave."